bgianfo/lab-notebook/src/serenityos/gdb-port.md

 +#endif /* serenity-nat.h */
 ```

-Once I tried to get this compiling I ran into a funny issue with SerenityOS's LibC and `ptrace()` implementation.
+Once I tried to get this compiling, I ran into a funny issue with SerenityOS's LibC and `ptrace()` implementation.
 The implementation exposes registers via a struct `PtraceRegisters`, which assumed that everything that would ever use
 it would also be using the SerenityOS AK[^ak-footnote] library, so it pulled in private types.
-As you can imagine this caused
+As you can imagine, this caused
-a few problems as the gdb code has no idea about these types, and we were leaking implementation details from our LibC to a random software port.
+a few problems, as the gdb code has no idea about these types, and we were leaking implementation details from our LibC to a random software port.
-This was easy enough to fix, we just needed to avoid using Serenity specific types and defining C++ functions via this C ABI.
+This was easy enough to fix, we just needed to avoid using Serenity-specific types and defining C++ functions via this C ABI.
 The diff is a bit boring, so I won't include the whole thing here 😁.
 After this change to LibC we were back in business and our new serenity target was compiling.